rcjj98/tp/docs/UserGuide.md

 </div>

 ### Adding a new interview slot for a job applicant: `add [i]`
-Adds a new job interview slot to the address book.
+Adds a new job interview slot to the HRConnect.

 :exclamation: **Take note: Only can add an interview for an applicant that is present in applicant list.**